Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: Locally homogeneous maximally isotropic Riemann-Cartan Geometries

 \end{enumerate}

 \item $f = \frac14 \ln \left( \frac{(r \b+\a)^2}{(r \b-\a)^2}\right)$:

 In this case, the linear isotropy conditions for the Ricci tensor and $\nabla {\bf \tv}$ can be solved.
-However, the Weyl tensor will never vanish.
+However, the Weyl tensor has non-vanishing components, regardless of the choice of the arbitrary functions in the coframe and boost parameter.
 Thus, the linear isotropy condition cannot be imposed and at most a $G_6$ is permitted.

 \end{enumerate}